 - 5. As the brokers only accept clients with ITIN, US citizens residing in other countries, and temporary residents in the US can open accounts with these brokers from anywhere in the world provided they have their ITIN.

-Drawbacks of Using a Broker That Accepts ITIN
+Drawbacks of Using a brokerage account with ITIN

 The drawbacks are: